 While it’s true that some dental procedures can cause discomfort, modern science has created a solution to help patients with fear and anxiety to cooperate with dental treatments.
 This is known as Sedation Dentistry.

 Most procedures that require drilling or extraction may not require sedation.
 Although depending on your comfort level, sedation is an option for root canal treatment, extraction, scaling and root planing, tooth trimming, and implant placement.
 The below are considerations for use of sedation in some dental procedures:

-- If you are obese or suffer from sleep apnea, you may experience difficulty in breathing if the muscles of the body are too relaxed.
+If you suffer from sleep apnea, you may experience difficulty in breathing if the muscles of the body are too relaxed.
 When this happens, the air passageways can get constricted by the soft tissues in the throat.
-Discuss your condition with Dr. Ben first before you agree to undergo sedation.
+Discuss your condition with Dr. Kacos first before you agree to undergo sedation.

-- Certain medications and chemicals may react negatively with sedatives.
-If you are taking any medicine, inform Dr. Ben to determine if sedation is safe for you.
+Certain medications and chemicals may react negatively with sedatives.
+If you are taking any medicine, inform Dr. Kacos to determine if sedation is safe for you.

-First, you will need to visit our clinic for a complete dental check-up.
-Our dental team will examine your dental health and determine the treatment/s that you need to fix the issues.
-Dr. Ben will confirm if you need sedation for your treatment and give you an estimate for the treatment.
-Once you’ve decided to go ahead with treatment, we can schedule your appointment.
-Call us at 318-869-2593 for more details.
+First, you will need to visit our office for a complete dental exam.
+Our team will examine your dental health and determine the treatment/s that you need to fix any issues you may have.
+Dr. Kacos will confirm if you need sedation for your treatment and give you an estimate for the treatment.
+Once you’ve decided to go ahead with IV Sedation, we can schedule your appointment.